scrabbletank/farhome-rules/rulesdoc.md

 With this rule attacking a creature from behind grants Combat Advantage for the attack.
 This effects both player attacks and attacks from NPCs.

 #### Darkness
-Most creatures are unable to see in the dark, and take various penalities to all rolls made against creatures or targets in the dark.
+Most creatures are unable to see in the dark, and take various penalties to all rolls made against creatures or targets in the dark.
 For example, a guard trying to spot a thief in the dark will take penalties, but a thief in the dark attacking a guard holding a torch will not.

 Creatures in dim light add 1 bad die to all rolls, while creatures in total darkness add 2 terrible dice.